 What is the best way to sell used books?

 It depends on your preferences and the time you can spend selling them.
-If you have time and patience to wait for your first sale, listing your book items online is the best way.
-They
+If you have the time and patience to wait for your first sale, listing your book items online is the best way.
+They have a wider audience that will buy your item at your desired price.

 If you hate cutting back your profit from subscription, listing, and commission fees, opting for the old-school way of selling any item is your best bet.
 Not to mention, you’re getting quick liquid cash when you need it the most when you sell books through yard sales or local bookstores near you.